Skills and Post-16 Education Bill: Bishop of Durham moves amendment on universal credit conditions for students

 The Lord Bishop of Durham asked Her Majesty’s Government:

-Continue reading “Bishop of Durham asks about uplift in universal credit”
+Continue reading “Bishop of Durham asks about universal credit and support for low income families”